dawnmy/metagenomics-workshop/docs/nextflow_nf_core/nextflow.rst

     < user script to be executed >
   }

+A minimum process must contain a script block, and it should be the last statement when the process contains input and output declarations.

 Please create a file named ``ch1.nf`` and write the following code in it:

 .. code-block:: groovy